 Cramping is a medical term that refers to the sudden and involuntary muscle over-shortening or contraction with the result being pain and mobility-paralysis in the given muscle.

-During the process of menstruation, the endometrium contracts in order to shed its lining which passes out as menses.
-That contracting of the endometrium (wall of the uterus) is what causes cramps or menstrual pain.
+During the process of menstruation, the endometrium (wall of the uterus) contracts in order to shed its lining which passes out as menses.
+That contracting is what causes cramps or menstrual pain.

 - The same kind of pain can, however, be felt during other processes in the menstrual cycle such as during ovulation and implantation of a fertilized egg to the walls of the uterus.

 It is the process by which an egg is released from the ovary into the fallopian tube for fertilization by a sperm.
 Given that one has two ovaries, the egg should come from either side (left or right).